-User-Agent header - HTTP - MDN Web Docs - Mozilla
+User-Agent header - HTTP | MDN

 The HTTP User-Agent request header is a characteristic string that lets servers and network peers identify the application, operating system, vendor, and/or version of the requesting user agent.